twintproject/twint-splunk/README.md

 - `./twint --run-python-script ./python-scripts/hello.py` - Hello World!
 - `./twint --run-python-script ./python-scripts/get-user-info.py dmuth` - Get user info for `dmuth`
 - `./twint --run-python-script ./python-scripts/get-user-tweets.py dmuth` - Get 20 recent tweets for `dmuth`
-- `./twint --run-python-script ./python-scripts/get-user-following.py dmuth` - Get 20 users `dmuth` is following
+- `TWINT_TIMEOUT=10 ./twint --run-python-script ./python-scripts/get-user-following.py dmuth`
+   - Get 20 users `dmuth` is following and set a timeout of 10 seconds for each fetch.
+This does not mean 10 seconds for the entire script, but rather a timeout for _any_ read of Twitter.
+This is helpful for when Twitter is slow and you'd rather your script time out sooner rather than later.

 Configuration options for the twint module can be found at https://github.com/twintproject/twint/wiki/Configuration